tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ These pearly-white gloves are usually splattered with dried blood and the mud of the battlefield, but shine all the brighter for it.
 When you cast a healing spell (or use a power that heals in a similar way, like lay on hands), you may touch an additional target.
 That extra target also gets the benefit of the healing effect.

 **Quirk:** Martyrdom complex.

 ---

+#### Helping Hands

+1/Day

+These white silk gloves leap off and fly about at your command.
+Until the end of the battle, you can make skill checks involving nearby objects while fighting or otherwise occupied (for example, you could pick a lock while fighting, hold a door closed or open while casting a spell, etc.).

+**Quirk:** Show-off.

+---